pixelpiloten-zz/play_with_dolls/README.md

 ```

 Voila!
-You now have docker running nativly on OSX.
+You now have docker running "nativly" on OSX.
 Go ahead and dockerize all teh things!

 # Resources
 * dlite - https://github.com/nlf/dlite